-If you come across an advert online that you think might be a scam, report it via the Advertising Standards Authority (ASA) website.
+If you come across an advert online that you think might be a scam, report it via the Advertising Standards Authority (ASA) websiteLink opens in a new window.
 This allows ASA to provide online service providers with the details they need to (if appropriate) remove these from websites.

 If things go wrong